Markswell-crypto/code-challenge-bank-of-flatiron/README.md

 Optionally, sort or delete transactions.

 ### Code Overview
-[App.jsx]: This is the main component that renders the search bar, transaction list, and transaction form.
++ [App.jsx]: This is the main component that renders the search bar, transaction list, and transaction form.
-[SearchTransaction.jsx]: This is a simple component that renders the search bar.
++ [SearchTransaction.jsx]: This is a simple component that renders the search bar.
-[TransactionList.jsx]: This component renders the list of transactions based on the query and handles the logic for filtering and sorting the transactions.
++ [TransactionList.jsx]: This component renders the list of transactions based on the query and handles the logic for filtering and sorting the transactions.
-[Transaction.jsx]: This is a simple component that renders a single transaction.
++ [Transaction.jsx]: This is a simple component that renders a single transaction.
-[AccountInformation.jsx]: One of the main file components that defines the variables for transactions, query, form fields and their initial value.
++ [AccountInformation.jsx]: One of the main file components that defines the variables for transactions, query, form fields and their initial value.
-[db.json]: JSON database file for storing transaction data.
++ [db.json]: JSON database file for storing transaction data.

-Dependancies
+#### Dependancies
-React.
+* React.
-Semantic-ui-css (for styling)
+* Semantic-ui-css (for styling)
-JSON server (for local data management)
+* JSON server (for local data management)
-Contributors
-If you'd like to contribute to this project, feel free to submit a pull request.
-Before submitting a pull request, please make sure your code is well-documented and adheres to the existing code style.

-License
+## License
-This project is open-source and available under the MIT License
+This app is licensed under the MIT License.
+Copyright (c) 2023 Markswell Osoro Ogutu

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Contact
+Markswell-Crypto - osoromarkswell80@gmail.com